 Book tours online

-The next step in the engagement process is encouraging prospective parents to visit the school.
+The next step in the engagement process is encouraging prospective parents to visit your school.

-Whether it is a school group, open morning, showcase evening, ‘school in action’ or other tour, these sessions are a key opportunity for parents to explore what the school has to offer firsthand.
+Whether it is a school group tour, open morning tour, showcase evening, ‘school in action’ day or other tour, these sessions are a key opportunity for parents to explore what the school has to offer firsthand.

 Furthermore, it enables you to introduce workflows to automate the follow up process!